tabrindle/install-subset/README.md

 [![npm downloads per month](https://img.shields.io/npm/dm/install-subset.svg?maxAge=86400)](https://www.npmjs.com/package/install-subset)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**You can exclude some npm devDependencies with install-subset when you don't need them**.
+**You can exclude some npm dependencies with install-subset when you don't need them**.

 Consider:
 - A CI server for your builds: you may not need your linting or testing tools.
 With a busy or shared server, you can save precious time.